 - Celebrate failure

-As with the DirectTV CIO, it’s important to celebrate failure and the lessons learned with it.
+When the CIO at DirecTV wanted to create a culture where learning from failure was celebrated, he started by sharing his own failures.
+Celebrate failure and the lessons learned with it.
 By sharing his failures, the CIO was able to increase risk tolerance, which is one type of culture change.

 - 48-Hour decision rule

 Create a rule that all decisions need to be made within 48 hours.
 This shifts accountability.
 This can be approached in other ways as well.
 For example, a government CIO told his team they get two points for making a decision, and lose one point if it’s a bad decision.
 If you make a bad decision, you’re still further ahead than if you made no decision at all.